-5.0 WORK PLAN FOR REMEDIAL INVESTIGATION
+4.0 WORK PLAN FOR SITE INVESTIGATION

-5.1 Objectives
+4.1 Objectives

-Several areas of the 13-acre parcel were previously investigated in two Phase II ESAs (2004 and 2012).
-These Phase IIs were limited to soil sampling, and did not include any groundwater sampling.
-Additional investigation is needed to fill in data gaps, including areas not previously covered, and to complete the assessment, remediation and closure of this property under the Brownfields Cleanup Program.
+The site investigation will be performed to fill in data gaps and areas not previously covered so as to remediate and bring closure to this property under the Brownfields Cleanup Program.
 The objectives of this investigation will therefore be as follows:

-- 1. Determine the nature and extent of on-site contamination, supplementing the results of previous investigations; - 2.
-Establish the groundwater table and obtain other hydrogeological data such as hydraulic conductivity and groundwater flow/velocity; - 3.
-Qualitatively assess exposure pathways and potential risks to human health and the environment; and - 4.
-Evaluate and develop a remedy for soil and groundwater contamination.
+- ➤ Determine the extent of on-site contamination, if any, beyond the limits of the previous investigation, - ➤ Establish the groundwater table and obtain other hydrogeological data such as hydraulic conductivity and groundwater flow/velocity, - > Determine the presence of, if any, environmental contamination inside the parking garage, - Qualitatively assess exposure pathways and potential risks to human health and the environment, and - ➤ Evaluate and develop a remedy for soil and groundwater contamination in the parking lot, and other contaminated media inside the garage.